Case study

 Local rule engine

-Generate only legal Ashton Tablut moves.
+The local engine generates only legal Ashton Tablut moves.

 05